Afghan President Ghani’s Ethno-Politics Under Guise of “Fighting Warlordism”

 Nonetheless, Ghani and his few dogmatic ethno-nationalist supporters describe Qaisari’s arrest as “the government versus warlords.”
 Some of Ghani’s supporters have been actively propagating his messages via Twitter and Facebook.
 The discussion about Ghani’s National Security team’s inability to provide security to the Faryab province is centered around the false narrative of “technocrats versus warlords” in Afghanistan.

 What was going on in Ghani’s mind that led to the arrest of Qaisari?
-This question should be posed to Ghani himself – a man accused of ethno-nationalism and known for selective approach when it comes to national priorities, national security, fighting corruption, fighting his opponents, and labeling them as “warlords.”
+This question should be posed to Ghani himself – a man accused of ethno-nationalism and known for a selective approach when it comes to national priorities, national security, fighting corruption, fighting his opponents, and labeling them as “warlords.”
 On social media platforms, any political figure that raises a voice of concern regarding Ghani’s tribal policies is labelled as “anti-state,” “corrupt” or “a warlord” by Ghani’s propagandists and “Twitter-drivers,” a group of Twitter trolls paid by government officials to silence opposite voices.

 Sparking Protest